Ayansk11/FinSenti-Qwen3-8B

 Loading preview...

-FinSenti-Qwen3-8B is an 8.0 billion parameter model from the Qwen3 family, developed by Ayansk11.
-It is specifically fine-tuned for financial sentiment analysis of short texts, providing both a sentiment label (positive, negative, neutral) and a concise reasoning chain.
-This model is part of the FinSenti collection, a scaling study focused on small models trained with a consistent methodology.
+Ayansk11/FinSenti-Qwen3-8B is an 8.0 billion parameter model from the Qwen3 family, specifically fine-tuned for financial sentiment analysis.
+It is part of the FinSenti collection, a scaling study focused on small models trained with a consistent methodology.

 Key Capabilities

-• Classifies short financial texts (1-3 sentences) into positive, negative, or neutral sentiment.
+• Classifies short financial text (1-3 sentences) into positive, negative, or neutral sentiment.

-• Generates a short, readable reasoning chain explaining its sentiment decision.
+• Generates a short reasoning chain explaining its sentiment decision.

 • Adheres to a strict <reasoning>...</reasoning><answer>...</answer> output format for easy parsing.